wasmerio/wasmer.io/_posts/announcing-wasix.md

 ----

-# So, how can you start use WASIX?
+# So, how can you start using WASIX?

 <a id="rust"></a>